-Service Renewal Criteria For Presidential, Governors, And Multicultural Leadership Scholarship Recipients
+Service Renewal Criteria For Presidential, Governors, University, and Multicultural Leadership Scholarship Recipients

 As a recipient of one of the above scholarships, you will be required to have completed 120 hours of service to the campus or community during your first three years in order to renew your scholarship for your senior year.
 This will be an excellent opportunity for you to enhance and add value to your experience at MSU in ways that will benefit you and others.
 It is also consistent with the University’s public affairs mission.